Booming tourism buoys Jamaica’s housing market

 Low mortgage rates combined with competition among leading mortgage providers have spurred real estate sector performance, notes Carlene Sinclair, President of the Realtors Association of Jamaica and a Property Solutions Limited broker.

-- For commercial banks, the average mortgage loan rate fell to 9.4% in 2016.
+- For CAD-denominated loans, the average mortgage loan rate was unchanged at 5% in June 2019.

 The maximum loan-to-value (LTV) ratio for foreigners is about 70% of the appraised value of the property, with a term period of 20 years.